 - It is used to prevent yellow fever.

-- Do not give this vaccine to a child younger than 9 months of age.
+- If your child is younger than 9 months of age.
+Do not give this vaccine to a child younger than 9 months of age.

 - This drug may not protect all people who use it.
 Talk with the doctor.